Purdue-ECE-32300/lab_book/source/lab_06.md

 2. Open the Simulink model {download}`half_step.slx
    <lab_files/lab_06/half_step.slx>`, shown in {numref}`fig:6:half_step_model`.
-   Using the digital oscilloscope and {guilabel}`BenchVue`, record and print the phase $a$ voltage, phase $b$ voltage, phase $a$ current, and phase $b$ current in the half-stepping mode.
+   Using the digital oscilloscope and {program}`BenchVue`, record and print the phase $a$ voltage, phase $b$ voltage, phase $a$ current, and phase $b$ current in the half-stepping mode.
 What is the duty cycle of each phase for half stepping (i.e. what percent of time each phase on?).
 What is the duty